This post was originally published in June 2013 and updated in April 2020.

 Again, plain yogurt is an acquired taste.
-If you start baby with this, he will be accustomed to the tart flavor.
+If you start your baby with this, he will be accustomed to the tart flavor.

 If you start with flavored yogurt, he’ll grow to love the sweetness and you’ll have a tougher time switching over to healthier versions.

 Ripe melon is loaded with nutrients and a great source of hydration in warmer weather.

-Usually a winner with kids, and a great addition to any meal.
+It’s usually a winner with kids, and a great addition to any meal.

 Again, this is a heart-healthy food and one that kids do better with over time if they are exposed to it early and frequently.

-To keep salmon interesting, use some seasoning to flavor it up—soy sauce, ginger and garlic; Chef Prudhomme’s Redfish Magic; lemon and dill—there are lots of different ways to make salmon interesting and flavorful.
+To keep salmon interesting, use some seasoning to flavor it up—soy sauce, ginger and garlic; Chef Prudhomme’s Redfish Magic; or lemon and dill—there are lots of different ways to make salmon interesting and flavorful.

 10. Other Fish or Shellfish

-Parents tell me all the time that they can’t get their kids to eat any fish, and often that is related to its late introduction.
-Also, partly because the parents themselves don’t like fish!
+Parents tell me all the time that they can’t get their kids to eat any fish, and often that is related to introducing it late.

 If you want your picky toddler to like shrimp, tilapia, codfish and other water-loving creatures, get these on the menu when your kids are young.